-This year's International Women's Day #EmbraceEquity campaign will be an opportunity to celebrate local women who have made a difference in the community when it comes to progressing gender equity.
+This year's International Women's Day campaign will be an opportunity to celebrate local women who have made a difference in the community when it comes to progressing inclusion.

-In addition to the awards program, the event will feature a fashion show by Expressions Fashion Boutique, High Tea food and beverages, keynote speaker and local female vendors.
-Not to mention the chance to win door prizes!
-By attending this event, you will be showing support for local female vendors and business owners, Girls Inc charity, and the amazing individual receiving the Inspirational Woman Award.
+In addition to the awards program, the event will local female vendors, live music performances, fashion show, food and cocktails, door prizes, and a silent auction to raise money for three local non-profits dedicated to supporting women: Dress For Success, Dawn House and MRKH Canada.
+By attending this event, you will be showing support for the local female vendors, performers, nonprofits, and the amazing individual receiving the Inspirational Woman Award!

 READ THE BIOS OF THE THREE INSPIRING WOMEN BELOW!

 Ainsley Latour is a Kingston entrepreneur, scientist, author, educator and researcher who identifies as deaf and neurodivergent.
 She is passionate about the inclusion and participation of people from all equity deserving groups in STEM (Science, Technology, Engineering, Mathematics).

 Driven by barriers she continues to experience in her pursuit of a career in science as a person with significant disabilities, Ainsley founded IDEA-STEM (IDEA stands for: Inclusion, Diversity, Equity and Accessibility).
 IDEA-STEM works with post-secondary schools, science based non-profits, and governments to reimagine programming, policy and practices to be more inclusive for people from all equity deserving groups, including persons with disabilities.